Payments-apps/revenuewcat-app/README.md

 - ✔ Created Apple distribution certificate
 - ✔ Created distribution certificate
 - ✔ Select devices for the ad hoc build: › 67768a3111e27186e63854eb138d2667cad655c1 (iPhone 7)
-- ✔ Created new profile: \*[expo] com.footios.revenuewcatapp AdHoc 1677852659469
+- ✔ Created new profile: \*[expo] com.username.revenuewcatapp AdHoc 1677852659469
-- All credentials are ready to build @footios/revenuewcat-app (com.footios.revenuewcatapp)
+- All credentials are ready to build @username/revenuewcat-app (com.username.revenuewcatapp)
 - ✔ Would you like to set up Push Notifications for your project? › No
 - Compressing project files and uploading to EAS Build.
 Learn more
 - ✔ Uploaded to EAS